Kehl: The German City Across from Strasbourg

 Modern Kehl is a thriving city with a population of approximately 18,000 people.
 Its proximity to Strasbourg, a major European hub, has fostered significant economic growth.
 Kehl is no longer just a border town but a dynamic center in its own right.

-The Rhine River plays a central role in Kehl's identity, providing recreational opportunities and serving as a stunning backdrop.
+Let's talk about the Rhine River plays a central role in Kehl's identity, providing recreational opportunities and serving as a stunning backdrop.
 The riverbanks offer beautiful walking and cycling paths, providing idyllic spaces for relaxation and enjoyment.

 The Franco-German Connection: Bridges and Cooperation